miketrumpis/nutmeg-py/sources/users/beam_stats_tutorial/comps_tutorial.txt

 SnPM Stats Analysis
 ^^^^^^^^^^^^^^^^^^^

-The :mod:`~nutmeg.stats.beam_stats` module also includes a number of objects of the general type :class:`~nutmeg.stats.beam_stats.SnPMTester`.
+The :mod:`~nutmeg.stats.tfbeam_stats` module also includes a number of objects of the general type :class:`~nutmeg.stats.tfbeam_stats.SnPMTester`.
 These objects are created using a BeamComparator and perform a test on the condition, or conditions pair specified.

 **Note: the currently implementation of these tests requires that the null distribution is mean zero and symmetrical!
 The "F dB" comparison satisfies this assumption**

 There are two subclasses of SnPMTester implemented:

-:class:`~nutmeg.stats.beam_stats.SnPMOneSampT`
+:class:`~nutmeg.stats.tfbeam_stats.SnPMOneSampT`

 * Compare group activity or group contrast to the null distribution
 * The condition argument must be a single condition label (when using a BeamActivationAverager), or a conditions contrast pair (when using a BeamContrastAverager)

-:class:`~nutmeg.stats.beam_stats.SnPMUnpairedT`
+:class:`~nutmeg.stats.tfbeam_stats.SnPMUnpairedT`

 * Compare two groups of activity or contrast to each other
 * The condition argument must be two condition labels (when using a BeamActivationAverager), or two conditions contrast pairs (when using a BeamContrastAverager)

 Using the BeamContrastAverager "comp" from above, I will set up a SnPMOneSampT tester.
 When setting the number of permutations, there are a few options.
 To find out how many permutations are possible, you can use this method (defined on both classes)::

+    >>> from nutmeg.stats import tfbeam_stats as tfbstats
-    >>> bstats.SnPMOneSampT.num_possible_permutations(comp.conds, comp.c_labels, comp.s_labels)
+    >>> tfbstats.SnPMOneSampT.num_possible_permutations(comp.conds, comp.c_labels, comp.s_labels)
     64

 This number effectively determines the courseness of the estimation of the null distribution, and more permutations provide greater significance.
 Of course, the testing is slower for more permutations.